 10 Best Insurance Options for Electricians

-Like many other professionals, electricians and people who regularly work with electricity face many unique dangers on the job.
-For electricians, these damages can look like electrical burns, exposure to toxic substances, UV radiation, fires, and even lethal shocks.
+Like many other professionals, electricians and people who regularly work with electricity face many unique dangers.
+These damages can include electrical burns, exposure to toxic substances, UV radiation, fires, and even lethal shocks.

-With all of these dangers apparent, electricians need to have solid insurance options in place to help safeguard against potentially exorbitant claims, medical bills, or other payouts.
-That’s where electrician’s insurance can step in.
+With all of these dangers apparent, electricians need solid insurance options to help safeguard against potentially exorbitant claims, medical bills, or other payouts.
+That’s where the electrician’s insurance can step in.

-Let’s take a quick look at who needs electrician’s insurance, what this insurance type may not cover, and the top 10 policies that electrician’s insurance can provide.
+Let’s take a quick look at who needs electrician’s insurance, what this type may not cover, and the top 10 policies electrician’s insurance can provide.

 Who Needs Electrician Insurance?

-Both electricians and electrical contractors need to purchase electrician’s insurance policies, as well as any other individual who regularly works with electricity.
-These people face many unique job dangers including contact with live wires and active circuits, specialized equipment that may malfunction, and any number of other problems.
+Both electricians and electrical contractors, as well as any other individual who regularly works with electricity, need to purchase electrician’s insurance policies.
+These people face many unique job dangers, including contact with live wires and active circuits, specialized equipment that may malfunction, and any number of other problems.

-Make sure you have electrician’s coverage especially if you work with lighting, high or low voltage levels of electricity, fiber optics, or electrical control installations.
+Make sure you have electrician coverage, especially if you work with lighting, high—or low-voltage electricity, fiber optics, or electrical control installations.

 What Is Not Covered by Electrician’s Insurance?

-While electrician’s insurance can provide payouts for a wide range of potential problems, liabilities, and damages, there are a few specific instances that the majority of these policies won’t cover.
+While electrician’s insurance can provide payouts for a wide range of potential problems, liabilities, and damages, there are a few specific instances that most of these policies won’t cover.
 These typically include:

 You can purchase additional policy types to cover some of these exclusions, but they may cost extra.